nasiegel88/tagseq-qiime2-snakemake-1/README.md

 ## Analysis
 ### Picrust2

-The snakemake-asv script will conduct a metagenomic analysis of predicted pathways infered from sequencing data.
+The ```Snakefile.smk``` script will conduct a metagenomic analysis of predicted pathways infered from sequencing data.
 To understand how picrust works the publication can be found [here](https://www.nature.com/articles/s41587-020-0548-6).

 If you are intersted in what exactly is going on during each command and what files are being produced please visit the [Picrust2 Tutorial](https://github.com/picrust/picrust2/wiki/PICRUSt2-Tutorial-(v2.3.0-beta)).
 The output from picrust2 can quickly be imported to [STAMP](https://beikolab.cs.dal.ca/software/STAMP) for visualization and statistics.
 Information on the files to import into stamp can be found using this [example](https://github.com/picrust/picrust2/wiki/STAMP-example).